 My first two years of life I lived in Boston, on the Marathon route, across from a park and ice skating rink.
 When my mother became pregnant with her second child, we moved to Needham, an affluent suburb, where I remained through high school.
 I floundered very badly as I neared graduation, actually quitting school my junior year, but returning the next semester, and requiring an extra year to graduate.

-A Veteran...I'm a veteran of the U.S. Army, as a Fire Support Specialist, and although I only served about twenty months, I made my mark for a bunch of reasons.
+A Veteran...I'm a veteran of the U.S. Army, as a Fire Support Specialist, and I made my mark for a bunch of reasons.
 In a yearly two-mile running test of half of my battalion, I was the second fastest, but I lost to the only Sargent to race, so I might have been the fastest for my classification.

 Earlier, I was invited to the U.S. Military Academy Prepratory School (USMAPS).
 I was too old for the school, but we reasoned maybe Westpoint needed an alternate.
 My captain approved my application, but I never heard back.